arogozhnikov/arogozhnikov.github.io/remarks/programming.md

   Internal abstractions and abstractions that are available in API may be quite different.

-  Number of abstractions that user should deal with (i.e. those in API), should be limited.
+  Number of abstractions that user should deal with (i.e. those in API), should be limited; better if user already knows those.

 - Very beneficial when system can globally take care of some aspects. <br /> On the opposite side, this makes interaction between systems harder.

   Python/Ruby/.net take care of memory management / types / access control. <br />
-  Rust has concept of ownership.<br />
+  Rust has a concept of ownership.<br />
   Go can do concurrency management with goroutines.<br />

   But concept of ownership can't propagate through non-rust code.<br />